 Supporting newly qualified nurses

-Our preceptorship programme runs over a 6-month to make you, as a newly qualified nurse, feel valued, welcome and supported as you transition from student nurse to registered nurse.
+Our preceptorship programme runs over 12 months to make you, as a newly qualified nurse, feel valued, welcome and supported as you transition from student nurse to registered nurse.

 Every nurse has been through this transition at some point, and during this period we want to offer you the best welcome and support we can.